- UCAS code

 Our Economics MA degree is underpinned by the work of world-leading researchers who design and teach our degrees with a real-world focus.
 We begin at an introductory level so you don’t need to have any previous knowledge in economics to study the course.

-The Economics degree at Heriot-Watt University has been ranked 1st in Scotland and 3rd in the United Kingdom in the Guardian University League Tables 2018, behind only Oxford and Cambridge.
+Heriot-Watt University has been ranked 1st in Scotland and 3rd in the United Kingdom for Economics in the Guardian University League Tables 2018, behind only Oxford and Cambridge.

 One reason for our exceptional ranking is our ‘value-added’ score which has been the best in the UK for 6 of the past 7 years.
 Value-Added is a rating given to all universities in the UK which measures the first and upper-second class degrees achieved by students against their entry qualifications.

 Our degree uses a flexible structure to let you tailor your studies and follow your own particular interest, allowing you to study Economics as a specialism or with an additional discipline through our five specialist pathways:

 - MA (Hons) Economics and Business Law

 As a result of this flexibility, your Economics degree will prepare you for a wide range of successful careers in economics, banking, finance, consultancy or business management.
 You can also continue with further studies in economics and related subjects like recent graduates who have gone on to study PhDs at world-leading institutions such as Harvard and Cambridge.